 In August 2019, the NHSA issued the "Internet Plus" Medical Service Prices and Medical Insurance Payment Policy and launched the electronic medical insurance system, which regulates the prices and insurance policies to allow for internet-based healthcare services to be covered by China's medical insurance system.
+Implementation policies were further issued in 2020 and local enforcement rules have been gradually issued by local authorities since 2021.

-Regulatory Developments on Al-Assisted Diagnosis and Treatment
+Regulatory Developments on AI-Assisted Diagnosis and Treatment

-In February 2017, the NHC issued updated administration regulations on both Al-assisted diagnosis technology and Al-assisted treatment technology, together with the applicable quality control criteria for clinical application, reflecting the most recent regulatory position of the NHC to encourage while strictly regulating the development and application of Al-assisted diagnosis and treatment for safety considerations.
+In February 2017, the NHC issued updated administration regulations on both AI-assisted diagnosis technology and AI-assisted treatment technology, together with the applicable quality control criteria for clinical application, reflecting the most recent regulatory position of the NHC to encourage, while strictly regulating, the development and cybersecurity application of AI-assisted diagnosis and treatment for safety considerations.

 In 2019, the NMPA issued the Key Considerations for Review of Medical Device Software Using Deep Learning Technology for Assisted Decision Making, laying out its concerns for registration review of the relevant medical device software, including software development, software updates and related technical considerations.
+In 2021 and 2022 respectively, the NMPA issued the Guiding Principles for the Classification and Definition, and Guiding Principles for Registration Review of AI Medical Device, the latter laying out the application requirements and technical review standard of AI medical devices.